enze-chen/enze-chen.github.io/teaching.markdown

 #### MSE Graduate Student Council

 I am also the Academic & Industry Liaison for the [MSE Graduate Student Council](http://msegsc.berkeley.edu/){:target="_blank"}.
-In this role, I have helped with:
+In this role, I spearheaded:

 * Organizing community building events, such as *C^3: Coffee, Cookies, and Community* before our weekly Thursday seminars.
 * Hosting our student-nominated seminar speakers (Spring 2020: [Ju Li](http://li.mit.edu/){:target="_blank"} from MIT).